ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to properly use virtual threads

-Virtual threads almost fully support the API and semantics of the pre-existing _Thread_ class.
-But this abstraction essentially shifts the problem of handling thread blocking from the programmer to the JVM.
-To get real performance gains in concurrent applications, the programmer must know the details of their implementation (or at least the rules of thumb for when virtual threads can be used and when not).
+Virtual threads almost entirely support the API and semantics of the pre-existing _Thread_ class.
+Their implementation effectively shifts the task of handling OS thread blocking from the programmer to the JVM.
+But to get a real performance gain and avoid known pitfalls, the programmer must know the details of this implementation.

 ### Write blocking synchronous code in the thread-per-task style

-Blocking a platform thread needlessly keeps the operand system thread (a limited resource) from doing useful work.
-Therefore, non-blocking asynchronous frameworks (Lightbend Akka Streams, Pivotal Project Reactor, Netflix RxJava, etc.) have been developed to reduce thread blocking and increase CPU resource utilization.
-However, their disadvantage is a more complex concurrent model, which makes it harder for programmers to develop, debug, and understand such code.
-Such non-blocking asynchronous frameworks that use their techniques of preventing thread blocking would not benefit much from using virtual threads.
+Blocking a platform thread needlessly keeps the OS thread, a limited resource, from doing useful work.
+Therefore, non-blocking asynchronous frameworks have been developed to reduce thread blocking and increase CPU utilization.
+Such solutions, although they show much better performance, are nevertheless much more difficult to write, debug and understand.
+Such frameworks that use their techniques of preventing thread blocking would not benefit much from using virtual threads.

 In contrast, blocking a virtual thread is cheap and even encouraged.
-It allows virtual threads to write blocking synchronous code in a simple thread-per-request style.
-This allows developers to create simpler but still effective concurrent code.
+It allows virtual threads to write blocking synchronous code in a simple thread-per-task style.
+This allows developers to create simpler and effective concurrent code.

-The following non-blocking asynchronous code won't get much benefit from using virtual threads, because the _CompletableFuture_ class already manages blocking operation system threads:
+The following non-blocking asynchronous code will not benefit much from using virtual threads, because the _CompletableFuture_ class already manages blocking of the threads:

 <sub>The following code is a simplified example of an asynchronous multistage workflow.
 First, we need to call two long-running methods that return a product price in the EUR and the EUR/USD exchange rate.
 Then, we need to calculate the net product price from the results of these methods.
 Then, we need to call the third long-running method that takes the net product price and returns the tax amount.
 Finally, we need to calculate the gross product price from the net product price and the tax amount.</sub>